learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 ## Introduction

-In this lab, we'll work through strategies for data cleaning and dealing with null values (NaNs).
+In this lab, we'll work through strategies for data cleaning and dealing with missing values (`NaN`s).

 ## Objectives
-* Detect missing data in Pandas using .describe(), .info(), .isnull and .notnull
+In this lab you will:

-* Replace/drop missing data in Pandas using .fillna and .dropna
+- Identify missing values in a dataframe using built-in methods
+- Explain why missing values are a problem in data science

 ## Dataset

-In this lab, we'll continue working with the _Titanic Survivors_ dataset, which can be found in `titanic.csv`.
+In this lab, we'll continue working with the _Titanic Survivors_ dataset, which can be found in `'titanic.csv'`.

 Before we can get going, we'll need to import the usual libraries.
 In the cell below, import:
 * `pandas` as `pd`